Mindkerchief/Essai-Detect/README.md

 # <img src="https://github.com/Mindkerchief/Essai-Detect/blob/8a01c005385ddd5ccff24f9164f2869ec14b8f5c/app/static/images/icon.png" width="28" alt="Logo Thumbnail"> Essai Detect ![essai badge][essai-badge]
-A simple Windows application for detecting LLM-generated text.
+A simple Windows application for detecting LLM-generated text in essays.
 The system uses either BERT and logistic regression model for predictions.
-Input the text in a chat like UI and get the result response along with the model confidence.
+Input the text in a chat like UI and get the result as response along with the model confidence.

 ## Table of Contents
 - [Features](#features)